Particular/docs.particular.net/nservicebus/transactional-session/index.md

 9. The transaction is committed, and the outbox record and business data modifications are stored atomically.

 > [!NOTE]
-> Steps 7 and 8 are skipped when no message operations are executed in the transactional session to avoid wasting queue and database resources.
+> Steps 7 and 8 are skipped, and as a consequence Phase 2, when no message operations are executed in the transactional session to avoid wasting queue and database resources.

 ### Phase 2